Two new competitors have entered Tesla’s space of late. Is TSLA still the best electric vehicle stock among them?

 Thus, it’s very clear that in the years ahead, Amazon, UPS, FedEx and others will have a range of great zero-pollution vehicles to choose from.

-Trouble is, all these companies (Nikola, Workhorse and Lordstown Motors) are going down the same well-paved road Detroit has used for years, outsourcing various segments of the vehicle as well as operations.
+Trouble is, when you’re looking at electric vehicle stock, these companies (Nikola, Workhorse and Lordstown Motors) are going down the same well-paved road Detroit has used for years, outsourcing various segments of the vehicle as well as operations.
 Tesla, meanwhile, got where it is by trying to control as many aspects of its vehicles as possible, and doing as much in house as possible—with the result that Tesla’s profit margins, if it ever stops its rapid pace of expansion, could dwarf those of its competitors.

 And Tesla has trucks coming too!